 Looking for the Top Alkaline Foods We Love!

 There is a lot of chatter about alkaline foods and their benefits for the body.
-We aren’t really going to dive into the science behind the claims of an alkaline diet, it’s use as a treatment for cancer, or regulating bodily pH balance.
+We aren’t really going to dive into the science behind the claims of an alkaline diet or regulating bodily pH balance.
 Frankly, human blood is pretty neutral – around 7.35 pH between 0 and 14 – and meant to stay very close to that.

 That said, the foods we ingest can absolutely have an effect on your body’s internal systems – like the organs that aid in digestion.
 We think that – as with most things in life – we should consume everything in moderation.
 We typically eat healthy produce and limit our intake of meat, fats, and other animal-based products.
-We even eat a salad for lunch everyday – seriously.
+We even eat a salad for lunch every day – seriously.
+Since lots of animal products are acidic, we like to include alkaline foods into our diet as well – these are some of our favorites.

 Nothing like an eggplant to liven up the party! // Photo: Unsplash